 • Pinch of white pepper (Can use black pepper in a pinch) 😉

 • 2 tbsp olive oil (optional if you choose to use oil in this dish)

 • 1 tsp sea salt (optional, but I recommend)

 First, gather and prepare your mise en place.

 If choosing to use oil:

 Heat the pan to low to medium heat and add the olive oil.
 Add the onions and sweat for at least 5-8 minutes to bring out the flavor until translucent.
 Then continue by adding the garlic and sweat for an additional couple minutes.
 Add white wine and reduce until all liquid has evaporated.
 (Skip the reduction if not using wine)

 *For no oil sauté:

 Heat the pan to medium to high heat.
 Be sure the pan is heated properly (water test).
 Add the onions to the dry pan and continue to stir well until the onions begin to turn translucent and stick.
 Try to keep the onions from browning, adding a little stock or water if needed.
-You can add the garlic to the onions or add directly into the blender as shown in the video.
+You can add the garlic to the onions or add directly into the blender.
 Remove from heat.